subbyte/graphsage-tf2/README.md

 This is another GraphSAGE implementation
 - Simplifying things for studying purpose
-    - It includes the toy cora dataset
-    - It only has MeanAggregator
+    - MeanAggregator only
-    - It only has CPU support
+    - CPU runtime only
-- Number of layers as a hyperparameter
+- Python 3
 - TensorFlow 2
-- Python 3

 ### How to Run